Directorate General of Forces Intelligence: Controversies and criticism

+Role during the 1/11 government

+The Fakhruddin Ahmed caretaker ministry was formed against the backdrop of the 2006–2008 Bangladeshi political crisis following a military-backed intervention nicknamed "1/11" led by General Moeen U. Ahmed and the resignation of President Iajuddin Ahmed as Chief Adviser.
+During this time, the DGFI became the country's main regulator, former army chief General Iqbal Karim Bhuiyan told the court.
+He made the statement while testifying before the International Crimes Tribunal in a case involving allegations of enforced disappearances and killings.

 Mass surveillance

 DGFI bought mass surveillance systems from Israel against civilians and critics, opposition activists and military personnel who were against Sheikh Hasina's regime.
 This mass surveillance system was used to track Hasina's opponents and detain them in the infamous torture centre which is known as Ayanaghar.

-Extrajudicial killings

-Prime Minister Sheikh Hasina used DGFI as a tool to silence dissidents who raised concerns about her autocratic policies and methods.
-DGFI, during Hasina's reign, was accused of detaining tens of thousands of opposition activists, killing hundreds in extrajudicial encounters, and journalists and bloggers became victims of forced disappearance due to government repression.